The fundamentals of location independence: how to work while on the road

 To what extent are your language skills diversified?
 Then perhaps you should consider becoming a translator.
 Translators, whether they work with spoken or signed languages, help get a message across to an audience.

 A job like this would be extremely rewarding because it involves facilitating interpersonal relationships.
-If you're qualified enough, this could lead to a career in teaching, running a company, or even appearing on television.
+If you're qualified enough, this could lead to a job teaching, running a business, or even hosting a TV show.

 Tips for working remotely while seeing the world as a "digital nomad"